 Can You Thicken Grits That Have Already Been Made Too Thin?

 There isn’t really much that you can do to thicken up grits that you have already made, aside from the aforementioned method of allowing them to set up.

 If you made a mistake with your ingredients or overcooked the grits, then you won’t really be able to fix them.
 This might be a bit annoying to hear, but it’s not the end of the world or anything.

 Remember that grits are actually a fairly fast food to make and you can certainly try to do a better job of cooking them the next time you get the urge.

 Essentially, if you know that you made your grits too thin, you’re going to have to try to follow the right recipe next time.
-Use the correct amount of water and do what you need to do to avoid overcooking the grits.
+Use the correct amount of water and do what you need to do to avoid overcooking them.

 Also, you could try to cook your grits earlier than you cook your other breakfast dishes.
 Make them about ten minutes or so before you cook your eggs and bacon.

-By the time that you’re finished with the other stuff on the breakfast menu, your grits will have more time to set up and reach your desired level of thickness.
+By the time that you’re finished with the other stuff on the breakfast menu, they will have more time to set up and reach your desired level of thickness.